flutter/website/src/content/app-architecture/design-patterns.md

 That said, the articles do assume the MVVM pattern laid out on the previous pages in the code examples.

-{% assign recipes = collections.design-patterns -%}
+{% assign recipes = collections.design-patterns | sort: "data.order" -%}
 {% render expansion-list.html, list: recipes, base_id: 'design-patterns' %}